David Hunt (gangster): Failed legal action against The Sunday Times

-In 2013, Hunt unsuccessfully tried to sue The Sunday Times, who three years earlier had exposed him as a violent "underworld king", with the judge stating that it was "reasonable to describe the claimant as a violent and dangerous criminal and the head of an organised crime group implicated in murder, drug trafficking and fraud".
-Hunt was represented by Hugh Tomlinson QC, who is the chairman of the Hacked Off campaign and also a member of the Matrix Chambers group of barristers of whom Cherie Blair is a founding member.
-Tomlinson portrayed Hunt as a "rough diamond" who "was a misunderstood property tycoon whose only passions in life were his family and racing pigeons", and argued that it was not in the public interest for the newspaper to have revealed how Hunt had been embroiled in a gangland turf war over land the Government had been due to buy in the lead-up to the Olympics.
+In 2013, Hunt unsuccessfully tried to sue The Sunday Times.
+Three years earlier, the newspaper had called him a violent "underworld king".
+The judge stated that it was "reasonable to describe the claimant as a violent and dangerous criminal and the head of an organised crime group implicated in murder, drug trafficking and fraud".
+Hunt was represented by Hugh Tomlinson QC, who is the chairman of the Hacked Off campaign and also a member of the Matrix Chambers group of barristers.
+Tomlinson portrayed Hunt as a "rough diamond" who "was a misunderstood property tycoon whose only passions in life were his family and racing pigeons", and argued that it was not in the public interest for the newspaper to have revealed how Hunt had been embroiled in a gangland turf war over land the government had been due to buy in the lead-up to the Olympics.

 During the trial, The Sunday Times employed five professional bodyguards to protect their witnesses.
-On the second day of the trial the bodyguards walked off the job after being approached in a pub, with another security firm refusing to take the job on due to the dangerous reputation of the Hunt Syndicate.
-As the article had been based largely on leaked Serious Organised Crime Agency and police documents, the paper had to rely on these as evidence.
+On the second day of the trial, the bodyguards walked off the job after being approached in a pub; another security firm refused to take on the job due to the notorious reputation of the Hunt Syndicate.
+As the article had been mainly based on leaked Serious Organised Crime Agency and police documents, the paper had to rely on these as evidence.
 When the paper approached the Metropolitan Police before publicly disclosing the leaked documents, the Met responded by unsuccessfully trying to sue them for the recovery of those documents and to obtain an order banning their publication.
 The Met also launched an internal investigation to try and identify the source of the leak.
-Sunday Times journalist Michael Gillard was named British Journalism Awards Journalist of the Year in 2013 for the expose, but was unable to attend the award ceremony due to security concerns meaning that he was unable to attend public events in London.
+Sunday Times journalist Michael Gillard was named British Journalism Awards Journalist of the Year in 2013 for the exposé, but was unable to attend the award ceremony due to security concerns meaning that he was unable to attend public events in London.

-It was revealed in May 2014 that Lloyds Bank had loaned Hunt up to £5 million at the time of the case, after a £4.2 million loan with Barclays was called in when staff read media reports of the case.
-It was also revealed that whilst owing The Sunday Times £805,000 in legal costs, Hunt was loaned £1 million by former pornographer and newspaper owner and current West Ham United F.C. co-chairman David Sullivan.
+It was revealed in May 2014 that Lloyds Bank had lent Hunt up to £5 million at the time of the case, after a £4.2 million loan from Barclays was called in when staff read media reports of the case.
+It was also revealed that whilst owing The Sunday Times £805,000 in legal costs, Hunt borrowed £1 million from former pornographer and newspaper owner and current West Ham United F.C. co-chairman David Sullivan.
 The loan was made from Sullivan's finance firm GC CO NO 102 to Hunt's business Hunt's (UK) Properties.
 A member of the Treasury Select Committee believed that the Financial Conduct Authority should investigate the loans.